 - When done, top will be golden and edges will be slightly cracked.
 Middle should be firm to the touch.
 (Not jiggly.)

-If you make this recipe, and love it, I would appreciate it if you would come back and leave a 5-star review.
-It would help me so much.
+If you make this recipe, and love it, please come back and leave a comment, along with a 5-star review.
+I would truly appreciate it, and it would help me so much.
 Thank you!

-Making a change to your Thanksgiving menu can be a little nerve wracking…but if you decide to try out this Jiffy Corn Casserole Recipe you won’t be sorry!
+Making a change to your Thanksgiving menu can be nerve wracking…but if you decide to try out this Jiffy corn casserole recipe, I promise you won’t be sorry!